FlowRunner-AI/docs/automations/content/flow-management/flowappearance.md

+---
+icon: material/format-color-fill
+---

 # Customizing Flow Appearance

-In the ever-evolving landscape of Backendless Automations, personalization plays a key role in enhancing the user experience.
+In the ever-evolving landscape of FlowRunner™, personalization plays a key role in enhancing the user experience.
 While the current scope for customization may seem modest, it opens up a world of visual management for your automation flows.
 Presently, the customization available to you involves changing the color of a flow's title bar.
 This feature might seem simple at first glance, but it's a powerful tool for organizing and quickly identifying your flows, especially as your collection grows.
 Let's dive into how you can inject a bit of color and personality into your automation flows.

 ## Changing Your Flow's Color